 My point of departure has always been that people are people.
 Perhaps we do not want to share our knowledge.
 Doing so may mean losing power and influence.
 As the well-known saying goes: ”Knowledge is power”.
 Perhaps we are afraid to reveal what we know.
 In other people’s eyes, my knowledge may not be at all special or unique and if this comes out I run the risk of being ridiculed and losing status.
 Perhaps we have difficulty in expressing ourselves when what we know seems so obvious.
 Or perhaps we do not enjoy being fed other people’s skills and advice.
 It is more fun to be recognized for your own knowledge.
 Nor should we forget the time factor.
 In today’s society, time is scarce and this naturally has consequences for learning – learning often takes time.

 In 1999, I was offered a doctoral position in the Department of Computer and Systems Sciences at Stockholm University.
 This gave me the opportunity to start investigating the mystery of learning on a serious basis.
 My journey led me to the realization that a large part of the problem with regard to learning is essentially that people do not understand the human learning process from a psychological perspective.
-Regardless of the type of organizational solutions or processes we want to implement, we must understand how we function cognitively (that is to say, intellectually), our limitations and what motivates us to both learn from others and share our own best practices.

 The journey of developing and implementing a global knowledge sharing strategy at the multinational project development and construction company Skanska is described in my book "Eight Steps to Sustainable Organizational Learning - How to Tackle Search and Transfer Barriers", Springer Verlag.